will-lol/document-vault/Physics/Practise IA.md

 $$D=C_d \cdot \frac{\rho V^2}{2} \cdot \pi r^2$$
 $$\therefore D \propto r^2$$
 ### Predicting a trend
-All 3 forces acting upon the balloon in this situation are proportional to the radius of the balloon which makes it difficult to predict a trend.
+All 3 forces acting upon the balloon in this situation are proportional to the radius squared of the balloon which makes it difficult to predict a trend.
 However, the fact that the drag coefficient varies with velocity means that despite changes in the buoyant and weight forces means that a change in radius will result in a smaller terminal velocity.
 I expect that a plot of radius versus terminal velocity will result in a power graph with two asymptotes.
 Therefore, a plot of the square root of radius should result in a negative linear trend.
 ## Experiment
 ### Variables
 **Independent variable:** Radius of balloon